cloudfoundry/cf-deployment/README.md

 which it relies on to generate and fill-in needed variables.

-- If you are deploying to GCP, please use `gcp-deployment-guide.md`, also located in this directory. (`bbl` support for GCP is coming soon.)
+- If you are deploying to GCP, please use `gcp-deployment-guide.md`, also located in this directory.
 - If you are deploying to AWS, please use `bbl`, the bosh-bootloader, to prepare your environment.
 - If you are deploying to bosh-lite,